apache/openwhisk-deploy-kube/docs/private-docker-registry.md

 # Using private docker registry

-By default, helm charts currently use docker hub to download images to deploy openwhisk components on kubernetes.
-If your Kubernetes provider does not allow public docker registry, you can use your hosted docker image registry to deploy openwhisk on kubernetes.
+By default, helm charts currently use docker hub to download images to deploy OpenWhisk components on Kubernetes.
+If your Kubernetes provider does not allow public docker registry, you can use your hosted docker image registry to deploy OpenWhisk on Kubernetes.

 - All openwhisk images should be uploaded to your hosted docker registry server.
   - openwhisk/apigateway